 Step 1: Add your dry ingredients to a large

-Step 3: Pour the wet ingredients into your dry ingredients and mix.
+Step 3: Pour the wet ingredients into the dry ingredients and mix.
 To keep these homemade pumpkin donuts fluffy, you do not want to overmix the batter.
 I recommend mixing the batter until it is just barely mixed.

 Step 4: Your gluten free pumpkin donut batter will be on the thick side.
 This is normal, and your donuts will still be light and fluffy.